bgwyllie/cookingAssistant/README.md

 I initially developed the app so that the user would have to input a comma separated list of ingredients but that wasn't the best user experience.
 As well, I have dietary restrictions so I wanted that to be included in the search.
 So instead of having to input a comma separated list, the user can input whatever they want related to their recipe requirements.
 E.g.
-"high-protein vegetarian spinach pasta", "gluten-free blueberry muffin", "mushrooms, pasta, lemon, parmesan"
+"high-protein vegetarian spinach artichoke", "blueberry gluten-free baking",
+"mushrooms, pasta, lemon, parmesan"

-Latency is currently still an issue, there is a bottleneck but so far I have not been able to locate it.
+I used OpenAI's GPT-4.1-mini model for the development due to its high performance and resonably low latency.
+It could be changed to GPT-4.1-nano or GPT-o4-mini depending on the perfomance requirements.
+As it stands, this works well for the beta app.
+However, latency is currently still an issue, there is a bottleneck but so far I have not been able to locate it.
+Each microservice runs quickly so I would have to do further testing to locate the issue.
 As well, this is a beta version so there are still kinks to be worked out.

 I currently have it set so that only the top 3 recipes are shown, as to not overwhelm the user but this could easily be scaled to show the user more recipe options.